pajlads/DinkPlugin/README.md

 `%TIER%` will be replaced with the combat achievement tier (e.g., Easy, Hard, Grandmaster)

-`%TASK` will be replaced with the name of the combat task (e.g., Peach Conjurer)
+`%TASK%` will be replaced with the name of the combat task (e.g., Peach Conjurer)

 ```json5
 {